Weed management

 Major weeds of canola

-An important step in weed management is to identify the problem weeds present in each field.
-Every year, evaluate individual fields for weed types, populations and locations.
+Therefore, an important step in weed management is to identify the problem weeds present in each field. every year.
+Evaluate individual fields for weed types, populations and locations.
 Keep an up-to-date list of weeds found in each field.
 Local crop specialists can help identify the weeds and many good weed identification books are available.

 Volunteer canola